-T.Y.
-Lin International (TYLI) provided aesthetic concepts and engineering input for a new bicycle-pedestrian bridge for the Glendale Narrows Riverwalk Project in Glendale, California.
+TYLin provided architectural concepts and engineering design services for a bicycle-pedestrian bridge for the Glendale Narrows Riverwalk Garden Bridge Project.

-The proposed Riverwalk will provide approximately one mile of trails for bicyclists and pedestrians, including parks, rest areas, river overlooks, an equestrian facility, interpretive signage, public art, and the pedestrian bridge connecting the Riverwalk to Griffith Park and a pedestrian bridge connecting to North Atwater.
+Located in Glendale, California, the proposed Riverwalk will include close to one mile of trails for bicyclists and pedestrians and associated infrastructure.
+These include parks, rest areas, river overlooks, an equestrian facility, interpretive signage, public art, and two pedestrian bridges over the Los Angeles River.
+One bridge will connect the Riverwalk to Griffith Park and the other will link to North Atwater.

-In the initial phases of the project, TYLI presented 15 bridge designs over a six-month period.
-Public comments received during community workshops led to a preferred bridge type.
-During the next phases of the project, TYLI will complete the preliminary and final designs for the riverwalk’s new “Garden Bridge.”
+In the initial phases of the project, TYLin presented 15 bridge designs over a six-month period.
+Public comments received in community workshops led to a preferred bridge type.
+For the next phases, TYLin will complete the preliminary and final designs for the Riverwalk’s new “Garden River Bridge.”

-- Designs varied from multi-span to single-span bridges and from traditional to contemporary in style.
+- Designs for the Garden River Bridge varied from multi-span to single-span bridges and traditional to contemporary in style.